- 0.1 Prime Minister of Pakistan list with Care Takers

 He remained Prime Minister for 2 Years, 2 Months, 26 Days from 17 April 1953 to 12 August 1955.

-He stepped down because then Governor-General dismissed the government.
+He stepped down because the then Governor-General dismissed the government.

 He was the successor of Mohammad Ali Bogra.